Detection and presentation of bleeding events in the electronic health record

 Department of Clinical Biochemistry and Pharmacology, Odense University Hospital (OUH)

 The Maersk Mc-Kinney Moller Institute, University of Southern Denmark (SDU)

-This subproject is part of the project The Intelligent Health Record, wich includes several other subproject on how to use AI to find information in the electronic health record.
+This project is a subproject of the project The Intelligent Health Record, wich includes several other subproject on how to use AI to find information in the electronic health record.